This page explains what council plans are, the different types of council plans and how to find council plans.

 How to find council plans

 Contact your council to view their plans.
-See the Local Government New Zealand website for maps and contact details of regional, district and city councils.
+See the Local Government New Zealand website for maps, links to council websites, and contact details of regional, district and city councils.